 For workloads that appear and disappear, like containers and functions, you want an authentication key that can be reused across workloads, but that won’t make you deal with that long list of workloads as if they were pets instead of cattle.
 So, connect an ephemeral node to your tailnet using an ephemeral auth key.
 You can’t yet add an ACL tag to an authentication key.

-Ephemeral keys let you authenticate a device to your network, and give it an IPv6 address to allow you to easily access it.
-When the workload is torn down, the device is removed from your network.
-This is useful, if you’re, say, wanting to connect your build container to your internal package registry over Tailscale.
+Ephemeral keys let you authenticate a device to your network and when the workload is torn down, the device is removed from your network.
+This is useful if you want to, say, connect your build container to your internal package registry over Tailscale.

 Tailscale can run in a sidecar container alongside other workloads